 When I decided to head for the continent that was furthest south except for Antarctica, I thought I could easily see plenty within 3 weeks in Australia.
 I was rather naive.
 Australia was enormous.
 And distance are incredibly far.
-Oh dear.
+My Australia itinerary for 3 weeks was far from good enough.
 So how to best plan a 3 week Australia vacation?
-Here are my personal, tried-and-tested tips on where to go and how to conquer the outback.
+Here are my personal, tried-and-tested tips on where to go and how to conquer the outback or go on an epic East Coast Australia road trip.

-Knowing the Dimensions before 3 Weeks in Australia
+Knowing the Distances for 3 Weeks in Australia

-So don’t make the same mistake I did and instead get hold of a 3D globe to actually make out the distances.
-So you see that crossing the red centre in the middle of the continent is not a matter that is undertaken lightly.
-Please don’t be one of those tourists that think they can see it all in a matter of weeks.
-I had 7 months and didn’t see everything.
+Don’t make the same mistake I did and instead get hold of a 3D globe to actually make out the distances to track the routes for your three weeks in Australia.
+You will see that crossing the red centre in the middle of the continent is not a matter that is undertaken lightly.
+Please don’t be one of those tourists that think they can see it all during 3 weeks in Australia.
+I had 7 months and didn’t see all the must sees in Australia.
 Lots, but not everything.
 (But then again, do you ever?)

 Take for instance my trip along the West coast from Perth to Exmouth.
 It is longer than if you would cross the UK from top to bottom.
-We drove it in 5 days and on one day it was a 650km drive.
+Our this road trip in Australia took 5 days and on one day it was a 650km drive.
 Long hours, you can be sure.
 Same goes with Adelaide to Perth or Darwin.
-Calculate 2 weeks to actually make it worth your while and stop at sights and roadhouses.
+Calculate 2 weeks in Australia to actually make it worth your while and include sights and roadhouses into your trip planner for Australia.
 You wouldn’t want to miss the attractions inbetween either, now would you?

-If you want to go on a three week trip to Australia, there are three options to do it.
-Either by public transport, such as trains and buses, by going with a guided tour or self drive.
+If you want to go on a three week trip to Australia, there are three options to do plan your Australia travel itinerary.
+Either travel Australia by public transport, such as trains and buses, join a guided tour or self drive.
 Each one has its merits and drawbacks and should be adapted to the traveller’s purposes and personal preferences.
 For a solo female traveller, such as myself, only the first two were an option for me.
-Seeing that it is an actual possibility of dying in the outback, travelling alone bears the highest risk – especially for those foreign to and inexperienced in Australia.
+Seeing that it is an actual possibility of dying in the outback, travelling Australia alone bears the highest risk – especially for those foreign to and inexperienced in Australia.

-Having said that, if you take the necessary precautionary steps, use your common sense and drive safely during your three week trip to Australia, then there should be nothing to fear.
+Having said that, if you take the necessary precautionary steps during your month in Australia, use your common sense and drive safely during your three week trip to Australia, then there should be nothing to fear.
 After all, the highways are super straight and in good shape.
 Even though the traffic is scarce at best (once it took us 2 hours to see another car), there is always a truck driving by and road etiquette dictates to stop and as for help if there seems to be need for it.
-(Learn more about the special Australian road etiquette here.)

 When to Visit Australia

-Before going to Australia it is absolutely necessary to inform yourself about the weather.
+Before doing your 3 week trip to Australia, it is absolutely necessary to inform yourself about the weather.
 Generally, you can divide Australia into two parts.
 The Northern part has two seasons: dry and wet season.
 The southern part has the usual four.
-Just don’t forget that everything is upside down, meaning that in summer it is relatively cold and winter is super hot.
+Just don’t forget that everything is “upside down”, meaning that in summer it is relatively cold and winter is super hot.
 The more you go down south, the colder it gets with Tasmania having a similar weather to New Zealand, thus mild and never really hot.

 A special mention goes to Melbourne.
 As the locals like to say, it has 5 different seasons in a day.
 Mentioning the last one is not child friendly as it starts with an F. I think you get the idea, but just for illustrational purposes, picture a super hot day, you’re melting and changing your clothes from a jacket and jumper (the morning was cold) to thongs (which is Australian for flip flops) and airy clothes.
-Once I arrived in the CBD, it is suddenly very breezy and fresh and you would have needed the jacket.
+Once I arrived in the CBD (with all the amazing graffiti alleys), it is suddenly very breezy and fresh and you would have needed the jacket.
 It might start to rain as well.

 What to Pack for Australia

 Australian weather can be quite drastically different between North and South – depending on the season.
-In September, you can get super chilly nights and warm days in the outback, so packing an autumn/spring sleeping bag to use in your swag is a great idea.
-Wear as little as possible inside the seleeping bag.
+In September, you can get super chilly nights and warm days in the outback, so packing an autumn/spring sleeping bag to use in your swag during your outback camping trip is a great idea.
+Wear as little as possible inside the sleeping bag.

 For outside, however, an all weather jacket is a great idea – especially if you are staying in Melbourne.
 The weather can change multiple times per day and the more southeastern you are, the colder are the Australian winters.
 The Great Ocean road especially can be very windy and rainy.